pawarashwajeet/pawarashwajeet/README.md

 - 👋 Hi, I’m Ashwajeet Pawar
-- 👀 I’m interested in learning Data Anlytics, AI and Machine Learning
+- 👀 I’m interested in learning Data Analytics, AI and Machine Learning
 - 🌱 I’m currently learning Python Basics (Data Structures, Libraries-Numpy, Pandas and Matplotlib, Seaborn) ML Models and lot more...
 - 💞️ I’m looking to collaborate on developing ML models in flow assurance, matrial integrity testing for Sand Screens, ICDs/AICDs
 - 📫 How to reach me====> you can mail me on pawar.ashwajeet.bharat@gmail.com or connect me over a Linkedin https://www.linkedin.com/in/ashwajeet-pawar/